 Stimulus control works to change our ‘association’ with the bed.
 When we lose sleep night after night but remain in bed while we are awake, we disrupt our natural psychological and physiological relationship with our bed.
 We come to associate our bed with being awake – and often to our thoughts, fears, and anxieties about losing sleep.
 Stimulus control is a set of strategies that help people re-associate their bed with sleeping.
 They go from ‘nowhere to sleep’ to ‘this is where I sleep’ they help reset that relationship.

 Another key component to CBTi is learning to manage feelings and thoughts around sleep.
 This is done through cognitive therapy and relaxation training.
 Often this gets left out by those attempting CBTi on their own, or they read a strategy and only use it when it’s most challenging – when they can’t sleep.
-Relaxation training and challenging irrational thinking about sleep is a skill that needs practice so that it can be used effectively when it’s needed.
+This then becomes a ‘sleep effort’ and makes sleep even harder because of some ‘performance anxiety’.
+Relaxation training and challenging irrational thinking about sleep is a skill that needs practice.

 Why CBT-I and not Pills?